juliahah/zero-net/README.md

 ## Contents

-- 01-data-transfer.md — explain
+- 01-data-transfer.md — compares the entwork data transfer of a standard 4K YouTube video with Zero Net formats
-- 02-computer.enegry.md — explain
+- 02-computer.enegry.md — analyzes the energy consumption of a standard 4K YouTube video compared to Zero Net
-- 03-zero-net-types — explain
+- 03-zero-net-types — list of Zero Net experiments
-- 04-video-typology.md - explain
+- 04-video-typology.md - research on Contemporary Video Culture
 - data/ — CSVs can be used for visualizations and calculations
-- images -
+- images - images used for the research